sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 of the tree.

-If `siganture-depth` from the ENDIVE is N, the relay does not need to compute any merkle tree entries for PATHs of length greater than N bits.
+If `siganture-depth` from the ENDIVE is N, the relay does not need to compute any merkle tree entries for PATHs of length shorter than N bits.

 ## Assembling the SNIPs